-Leah Renold is a historian of South Asia who joined the faculty of Texas State in 2007.
-She offers courses focusing on South and Southeast Asian history and religion, as well as World Civilizations to 1500.
-Her academic background includes an MA in Asian Studies and a doctorate in South Asian History, both completed at the University of Texas at Austin.
-Dr. Renold researches the interaction of religion and politics in modern South Asia.
+Leah Renold is a historian of South Asia who offers courses on the History of India and Gandhi and Nonviolence.
+She received her doctorate in Modern South Asian History from the University of Texas at Austin (1999).
 In 2005 Oxford University Press published her first book, A Hindu Education: The Early Years of Banaras Hindu University, which explores the complex inter-relationships between Hindu traditions, Hindu-Muslim relations, education, and colonial policy during the Indian independence movement.
-Her current research includes work on the divergence of religious and secular interpretations of nationalism, myth as a means of knowing in South Asia, and Pandit Madan Mohan Malaviya, a leading promoter of Hindu interests during the late colonial period.
-Dr. Renold has lived in India for over seven years and is currently organizing a study abroad program in India for Texas State.
+Her current research includes work on environmental and religious history, myth as a means of knowing in South Asia, and Mahatma Gandhi.
+Dr. Renold has lived in India for over seven years and directs the Texas State Faculty-Led Study Abroad in India.
 She is the advisor for the South Asian Students Association.

 HIST 2311 World Civilizations to 1500